glmrvn/Check-library-figma-plugin/README.md

 # Check library.
 Figma plugin.
-A designer should run this plugin after adding new assets to the library and check the library status.
+A designer should run this plugin after adding new assets to the library and check status.

 ## What plugin do
 * Validates object names (frames, instances, colors, text style)
 * Sort all layers by name
-* Show an alert if you have mistakes or all right
+* Show an alert if the library has mistakes

 ## How to install
-* Select the Plugins Page in the File Browser
+* Select the Plugins Page in the Figma File Browser
-* Use the plus button in the Development section
+* Use the plus (+) button in the Development section
-* Choose manifest.json file
+* Choose file manifest.json
 * Done

 ## Validating regular expression